robwelan/be-a-react-dev-ws-01/content/blog/todo-actions-in-detail/index.md

 <a href="https://beareact.dev/apps/to-do/" target="_blank">Click here to find out what you will be building.</a>

-Now, Let’s dive in! 🤿
+Now, let’s dive in! 🤿

 ## A Quick Revision